cue-lang/cuelang.org/content/docs/howto/popular-guides/en.md

 {{< cards >}}

 {{< card
-	title="How to validate JSON using CUE"
+	label="How to validate JSON using CUE"
 	href="../validate-json-using-cue" >}}
 {{< /card >}}

 {{< card
-	title="How to validate YAML using CUE"
+	label="How to validate YAML using CUE"
 	href="../validate-yaml-using-cue" >}}
 {{< /card >}}

 {{< card
-	title="How to mark a field as required" href="../mark-a-field-as-required" >}}
+	label="How to mark a field as required" href="../mark-a-field-as-required" >}}
 {{< /card >}}

 {{< card
-	title="Transforming JSON with CUE"
+	label="Transforming JSON with CUE"
 	href="../transform-json-with-cue" >}}
 {{< /card >}}

 {{< card
-	title="Transforming YAML with CUE"
+	label="Transforming YAML with CUE"
 	href="../transform-yaml-with-cue" >}}
 {{< /card >}}

 {{< card
-	title="How to mark a field as optional" href="../mark-a-field-as-optional" >}}
+	label="How to mark a field as optional" href="../mark-a-field-as-optional" >}}
 {{< /card >}}

 {{< card
-	title="How to specify a default value for a field" href="../specify-a-default-value-for-a-field" >}}
+	label="How to specify a default value for a field" href="../specify-a-default-value-for-a-field" >}}
 {{< /card >}}